 In most cases if you do not see any sort of upload tool it is because either Flash is not running in your browser and HTML 5 is not supported.
 This is usually fixed by updating your web browser.
 If you do see an uploading interface but nothing happens when clicking the “add files” or “upload” button, this is also usually fixed by updating your web browser.
 Read more…

-Sometimes when you upload a very high resolution file it’s possible the preview will come out blurry.
+Sometimes when you upload a very high resolution file, it’s possible the preview will come out blurry.
 This happens because we are using a smaller embedded thumbnail data within your image file rather than generating a preview from your high resolution file.
 It’s done as a fallback method if it appears generating the preview from the high resolution file will take too long.

-For best print quality is Between 200-300 ppi
+Best print quality is between 200-300 dpi.

 Only lower resolution web versions of the images are shown.
 These contain a watermark which provides some protection.
-If you are too worried that people will copy your web view-able images, we recommend not participating in the gallery experience.
+If you are too worried that people will copy your web viewable images, we recommend not participating in the gallery experience.